revbayes/revbayes.github.io/tutorials/chromo/index.md

     ancestralStateTree(map_tree, anc_state_trace, treetrace, "output/ChromEvol_joint_final.tree" burnin=0.25, reconstruction="marginal")

-Like before, we can plot the results using the ‘Rev‘Gadgets R package using the script `plot_ChromEvol_joint.R`.
+Like before, we can plot the results using the `Rev`Gadgets R package using the script `plot_ChromEvol_joint.R`.

 Associating Chromosome Evolution with Phenotype: BiChroM {#subsect:bichrom}